The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: Further remarks

 \begin{example} Let $n,m\geq 2$ be integers and let $0<a_1,\ldots,a_n<1$, $0<b_1,\ldots,b_m<1$ be such that $\sum_{p=1}^n a_p=\sum_{q=1}^m b_q=1$.
 Let $\D\subset\{0,1,\ldots,n-1\}\times\{0,1,\ldots,m-1\}$ be a non-empty digit set.
 For each $(i,j)\in\D$, set

 where $O_{(i,j)}$ is an element of the collection of rotations of $0^\circ, 180^\circ$ around the point $(1/2,1/2)$ and flips along the lines $x=1/2$ or $y=1/2$.
-When $O_{(i,j)}=\id$ for all $(i,j)\in\D$, the attractor associated with the IFS $\{\psi_{(i,j)}:(i,j)\in\D\}$ is called a Bara\'nski carpet (please see~\cite{Bar07}); if we further have $a_p\equiv n^{-1}$ and $b_q\equiv m^{-1}$ then the attractor is called a Bedford-McMullen carpet (please see~\cite{Fra20}).
+When $O_{(i,j)}=\id$ for all $(i,j)\in\D$, the attractor associated with the IFS $\{\psi_{(i,j)}:(i,j)\in\D\}$ is called a Bara\'nski carpet (see~\cite{Bar07}); if we further have $a_p\equiv n^{-1}$ and $b_q\equiv m^{-1}$ then the attractor is called a Bedford-McMullen carpet (see~\cite{Fra20}).
 In this case, it is easy to see that the intersection of every pair of level-$k$ rectangles is their largest common face and our arguments work in this setting. \end{example}

-{\bf Acknowledgements.} The research of Ruan is partially supported by NSFC grant 11771391, ZJNSF grant LY22A010023 and the Fundamental Research Funds for the Central Universities of China grant 2021FZZX001-01.
+{\bf Acknowledgements.} The research of Ruan is partially supported by NSFC grant 12371089, ZJNSF grant LY22A010023 and the Fundamental Research Funds for the Central Universities of China grant 2021FZZX001-01 and 226-2024-00136.
 The research of Xiao is partially supported by the General Research Funds (CUHK14301017, CUHK14301218) from the Hong Kong Research Grant Council.
 We are grateful to Professor Kenneth Falconer for suggesting the connectedness question of sponge-like sets and his helpful comments.
+We also thank the anonymous referee reading the paper very carefully, and for providing a large number of valuable suggestions.